Transport Quasi-Monte Carlo: Background

 \subsection{Transport map}

-QMC and RQMC samples are designed to fill the unit cube $[0,1]^d$ uniformly.
+QMC and RQMC samples are designed to fill the unit cube uniformly.
 However, to sample from a general target distribution $p$ supported on $\R^d$, it is not straightforward to directly apply QMC, except in a few simple examples.
 For some distributions, direct sampling methods exist to transform uniform distribution to the target distribution.
-For example, to sample from the standard Gaussian distribution $\N(0,I_d)$, one can apply the inverse Gaussian CDF, $\Phi^{-1}$, to RQMC samples.
-Because each RQMC sample $\bfu_i\sim \unif([0,1]^d)$, the transformed sample $\Phi^{-1}(\bfu_i)$ follows $\N(0,I_d)$.
-Another approach is the Box-Muller transform, based on the fact that $\sqrt{-2\log u_1} \cos(2\pi u_2)$ and $\sqrt{-2\log u_1} \sin(2\pi u_2) $ are independent standard normal random variables if $u_1,u_2\iid \unif(0,1)$.
-If the inverse CDF of the target distribution is available, it can similarly be used to transform RQMC samples to match the target distribution.
+For example, to sample from the standard Gaussian distribution $\N(0,I_d)$, one can apply the inverse Gaussian CDF, $\Phi^{-1}$, to RQMC samples componentwise.
+Because each RQMC sample $\bfu_i\sim \unif({(0,1)^d})$, the transformed sample $\Phi^{-1}(\bfu_i)$ follows $\N(0,I_d)$.

-In general, if there exists a mapping $\tau: [0,1]^d\to \R^d$ such that
+In general, if there exists a mapping $\tau: {(0,1)^d}\to \R^d$ such that

 then $\tau$ can be used to transform RQMC samples to obtain samples from the target distribution $p$.
 However, such a transformation is rarely available.
-Instead, the goal is to find a transformation $\tau$ such that the distribution of $\tau(\bfu)$, where $\bfu\sim \unif([0,1]^d)$, is close to the target distribution $p$.
-We denote the uniform distribution on $[0,1]^d$ as $q$, which is the base measure in this context.
+Our goal is to find a diffeomorphism $\tau$ such that the distribution of $\tau(\bfu)$, where $\bfu\sim \unif({(0,1)^d})$, is close to the target distribution $p$.
+In this context, the base measure $q$ is the uniform distribution on the unit cube.
 The distribution of $\tau(\bfu)$, where $\bfu\sim q$, is known as the pushforward measure of $q$ by $\tau$ and is denoted by $\tau_\#q$.
 The density function of $\tau_\#q$ is written as $q_\tau$, and the transformation $\tau$ is referred to as the \emph{transport map}.

-To find a transport map, we minimize the distance between $\tau_\#q$ and the target distribution $p$.
+To find a transport map, we minimize the distance between $\tau_\#q$ and the target distribution $p$, whose density function is denoted as $p(\bfx)$ and is assumed to be positive and differentiable.
 A commonly used objective function for this purpose is the reverse Kullback-Leibler (KL) divergence, defined as

-If $\tau$ is invertible and $\tau,\tau^{-1}$ are differentiable, the density $q_\tau$ is given by the change-of-variable formula:
+When $\tau$ is a diffeomorphism, the density $q_\tau$ is given by the change-of-variable formula: